Collection Development Manual

 Reading Lists

-The Library supports student outcomes by providing and supporting the use of Readings software (TALIS).
+The Library supports student outcomes by providing and supporting the use of readings software (Talis), either by direct access to the readings system or through embedding readings lists into the University's Learning Management System (Canvas).

 Journal Articles and Book Chapters

-Unit coordinators may make journal articles and book chapters available to their cohorts by adding these to QUT Readings.
+Unit Coordinators may make journal articles and book chapters available to their students by adding these to QUT Readings.
 The following guidelines apply:

-• When a licensed version or Open Access online version of the resource is not available, the QUT Readings team, where possible, provide a digitised version of the resource.
+• when a licensed version or Open Access online version of the resource is not available, the QUT Readings team, where possible, provides a digitised version of the resource (which may be sourced via Document Delivery).

-• All copying must comply with the educational copying provisions of the Australian Copyright Act and the QUT MOPP.
+• all copying must comply with the educational copying provisions of the Copyright Act 1968 (Cth) and the QUT MOPP.
+The limits applied per unit are:

 Past Examination Papers

-The Library makes past exam papers from the previous five years available online (via QUT Readings) upon selective release by the Examinations Officer.
+The Library makes past exam papers available online (via QUT Readings) upon selective release by the Examinations Officer.
+Note that there have been no centrally released examination papers since Semester 2, 2019.

 Course Reserve

-High-demand material not suitable for addition to QUT Readings is housed in the Course Reserve Collection at each branch library, at the discretion of Liaison Librarians, and made available for short-term use to maximise access.
-The purchase and processing of this material is given the highest priority due to the intense demands made by clients at specific times.
+High-demand physical resources not suitable for addition to QUT Readings are housed in the Course Reserve Collection at each branch library, at the request of Unit Coordinators or the discretion of Liaison Librarians.
+These resources are made available for short-term use to maximise student access.
+The purchase and processing of these resources is given the highest priority.

 Textbooks

-The Library purchases prescribed and recommended textbooks, as identified through the QUT Bookshop Textbook Adoption Scheme, which is in turn informed by Faculties.
+Library Resource Services purchases prescribed and recommended textbooks, as identified through the QUT Bookshop Textbook Adoption Scheme, which is in turn informed by Faculties.

-QUT Library does not provide set texts in quantities to meet all demand.
+QUT Library does not provide set texts in quantities to meet demand, as students are expected to purchase their prescribed textbooks.
 Students with financial difficulties should be referred to QUT Equity.

-The Library purchases all prescribed print texts in the ratio of 1 item to 50 students (1:50) to an initial ceiling of ten (10) copies per title edition across the QUT Library.
+The Library purchases all prescribed print texts in the ratio of 1 item to 50 students (1:50) to a maximum of ten (10) copies per title edition across the QUT Library.
+Prescribed print texts placed in Course Reserve are included in these ratios (extra copies are not purchased for Course Reserve).

-Recommended readings (whole book) are purchased in the ratio of 1 item to 100 students (1:100) up to an initial ceiling of three (3) copies per title edition across the QUT Library System.
+Recommended print texts are purchased in the ratio of 1 item to 100 students (1:100) up to an initial ceiling of three (3) copies per title edition across the QUT Library.
+Recommended print texts placed in Course Reserve are included in these ratios (extra copies are not purchased for Course Reserve).

 The Library will purchase etextbooks with concurrent access based on the above print textbook ratios, if permitted by the respective publishers and purchasing options: